MonomialIdeal Class¶

 returns

-iff it is a radical monomial ideal.
-Notes that this method executesself.standard_cover()
+Trueiff it is a radical monomial ideal.
+Notes that this method executesself.standard_cover()if it was not executed previously.EXAMPLE(Radical case):

 sage: from stdpairs import AffineMonoid, MonomialIdeal sage: Q=AffineMonoid(matrix(ZZ,[[1,2],[0,2]])) sage: I=MonomialIdeal(matrix(ZZ,[[3],[2]]),Q) sage: I.is_radical() True sage: # After the first execution, it uses the pre-calculated result. sage: I.is_radical() True